FarronF/limerick-council-meetings/meetings/2015/12/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 19th November 2015.md

 footpath, which is not available from the General Maintenance Budget but may

-become available from other funding sources.---
+become available from other funding sources.
+---
 5

 **9.**